Ukrainian Auxiliary Police

-The Ukrainian Auxiliary Police was created by Heinrich Himmler in mid-August 1941 and put under the control of German Ordnungspolizei in General Government territory.
+The Ukrainian Auxiliary Police was created by Heinrich Himmler in mid-August 1941 and put under the control of German Ordnungspolizei within General Government.
 The actual Reichskommissariat Ukraine was formed officially on 20 August 1941.
-The uniformed force was composed in large part of the former members of the Ukrainian People's Militia created by the OUN in June.
+The uniformed force was composed in large part of the former members of the Ukrainian People's Militia created by the Banderite faction of the Organization of Ukrainian Nationalists (OUN-B) in June.
 There were two categories of German-controlled Ukrainian armed organisations.
 The first comprised mobile police units most often called Schutzmannschaft, or Schuma, organized on the battalion level and which engaged in the murder of Jews and in security warfare in most areas of Ukraine.
 It was subordinated directly to the German Commander of the Order Police for the area.

 The second category was the local police force (approximately, a constabulary), called simply the Ukrainian Police (UP) by the German administration, which the SS raised most successfully in the District of Galicia (formed 1 August 1941) extending south-east from the General Government.
 Notably, the District of Galicia was a separate administrative unit from the actual Reichskommissariat Ukraine.
 They were not connected with each other politically.

 The UP formations appeared as well further east in German-occupied Soviet Ukraine in significant towns and cities such as Kyiv.
 The urban based forces were subordinated to the city's German Commander of State protection police (Schutzpolizei or Schupo); the rural police posts were subordinated to the area German Commander of Gendarmerie.
 The Schupo and Gendarmerie structures were themselves subordinated to the area Commander of Order Police.